Dr. Mukwege, Panzi Hospital, and PHR’s Partnership

 In October 2012, Dr. Mukwege was violently attacked and his family was held at gunpoint at his home in an assassination attempt.
 Joseph Bizimana, his trusted friend and security guard, was killed.
 The attack came several weeks after Dr. Mukwege denounced the country’s 16-year-long conflict and called for those responsible to be brought to justice during a speech at the United Nations.
 After this attack, Dr. Mukwege and his family fled the country for his safety, but his many Congolese patients and colleagues urged him to resume his life-saving work at Panzi Hospital.
 He returned to the hospital in January 2013 and was celebrated by crowds of people ecstatic to have him home.
 During this difficult period, PHR worked in close coordination with Dr. Mukwege and colleagues at risk in DRC to mobilize a global campaign to advocate for and protect individuals working on the front lines helping survivors of mass atrocities and prosecuting perpetrators of these mass crimes.

-For the last eight years, Dr. Mukwege has been PHR’s close colleague and, more recently, we have been partnering with him and his staff at Panzi Hospital through our Program on Sexual Violence in Conflict Zones (based at Panzi Hospital).
+For the last eight years, Dr. Mukwege has been PHR’s close colleague.
+More recently, we have been partnering with Dr. Mukwege and his staff at Panzi Hospital, where the Program on Sexual Violence in Conflict Zones has a local office.
 Our partnership works to help strengthen the capacity of local doctors, nurses, police, lawyers, and judges to improve evidence of sexual violence in order to support prosecutions of these crimes.
 Together with Panzi clinicians, we have been training and mentoring doctors and nurses at Panzi Hospital as well as at other clinics in South Kivu to more effectively document and preserve court-admissible evidence and to improve medical care and treatment for survivors.
 Dr. Mukwege’s leadership and willingness to pilot these trainings and documentation techniques at Panzi Hospital have been invaluable for developing this initiative in eastern DRC.
 PHR’s deep partnership with Dr. Mukwege and his staff at Panzi Hospital has been instrumental to the success of the emerging local networks of collaboration among the health and legal communities to fight to end impunity for sexual violence and to support meaningful access to justice for survivors of these crimes.